 Dynamics of Complex Fluids

 A complex fluid consists of (a large number of) similar mobile entities which are complex enough by themselves to preclude a straightforward prediction of the collective behaviour of the whole.
 Our research aims at understanding phenomena of self-organization, such as pattern formation and self-assembly, in complex fluids.
-We hope to identify suitable model systems which yield insight into overarching principles of self-organization in systems as diverse as granular flows, pattern formation in geological settings, aggregation of planetesimals in primordial clouds, swarming in bacterial colonies or in plancton, or patterns in traffic flow.
-One challenging question is: are there general common ‘principles’ behind the various instance of symmetry breaking, structure formation, and emergence in open systems?
+We hope to identify suitable model systems which yield insight into overarching principles of self-organization in systems as diverse as aggregation of planetesimals in primordial clouds, swarming in bacterial colonies, or patterns in traffic flow.
+One challenging question is: are there general common ‘principles’ behind the various instances of symmetry breaking, structure formation, and emergence in open systems?
 Either finding such principles or proving their non-existence would be equally rewarding.
-Aside from spontaneous symmetry breaking mechanisms, an important branch of study with great application potential are systems with quenched disorder, such as wetting of random structures.
-We employ a wide scope of methods, including analytical statistical theory, advanced simulation tools, and cutting edge experimental techniques.